andykuszyk/andykuszyk.github.io/2020-05-19-latex-deployment-pipeline.md

             - '*.pdf'
 ```

-Some of my projects also publish directly to my static fiction site, https://akuszyk.com, and this involves a couple of additional steps.
+Some of my projects also publish directly to my [static fiction site](https://akuszyk.com), and this involves a couple of additional steps.
 Once the PDF is built, I use the targets in the Makefile to also build a HTML and EPUB files (which is simple enough, using `pandoc`).
-I then clone my static site (https://github.com/andykuszyk/akuszyk.com), copy the files in and run a site generation make target which transforms these raw files into the static site which is served.
+I then clone the [static site repo](https://github.com/andykuszyk/akuszyk.com), copy the files in and run a site generation make target which transforms these raw files into the static site which is served.

 Once this process is complete, I commit and push the changes and let the CI for the static site take care of publishing the new version.
 This full process for one of my projects looks like this: